leucos/ramaze/guide/grabbag/grabbag.md

 ## How can I write HTML programatically

 Just use {Ramaze::Gestalt}.
-It's a utility class that can help you writing html programatically, so you dan't have to "stuff" a String with HTML, or use _here_ documents.
+It's a utility class that can help you writing html programatically, so you don't have to "stuff" a String with HTML, or use _here_ documents.

 Here is the above code, revisited with Ramaze:Gestalt